 When I have an idea while driving, I like to discuss it with myself.
 When I record these verbal arguments on my phone, it is easy to return to them and review them later.

 Another benefit of such a method is that the filter between the brain and the mouth is much flimsier than the filter between the mouth and the hand.
 Thinking out loud can be easier.
 Words can flow more quickly, without as much forethought.
 When writing something, however, hesitation and editing the words before getting them down is too easy.
 We can spend far too much time thinking about exactly how to put something together on the page when it is fully acceptable for these initial thoughts to be disjointed or disorderly.

 In the idea stage of writing, everything must be fair game.
 All things that come must be grabbed for later examination.
 There is no benefit in hesitation.
 Be open, accepting, even greedy and covetous, about every single idea that presents itself.

-This creativity tip is inspired by and based on The 97 Best Creativity Tips Ever! by Dr. Eric Maisel (2011), and is used with his permission.
+This creativity tip was inspired by The 97 Best Creativity Tips Ever! by Dr. Eric Maisel (2011), and is used with his permission.

 Bonnie Snow served as our intern at Around the Writer’s Table during her senior year at Florida State University, as a Literature major.
-She is working toward a graduate certificate in publishing and editing and is applying for the FSU graduate program in communications.
+She was working toward a graduate certificate in publishing and editing and applying for the FSU graduate program in communications.